Film and Photography

 Non-commercial photography or filming (such as a visiting Library professional, casual tourist or Library user who wants to record a visit or capture a building’s architecture) is generally allowed within the Library without prior written permission provided that such activity does not capture identifiable likenesses of individuals without their written permission.
 Individuals who photograph or film must honor requests from Library users and staff who do not want to be included in photos or film.
 Equipment, such as tripods, may not obstruct passageways or cause disturbances to Library users.
 The Library reserves the right to cease photography or filming if it results in disruption of the ordinary Library environment or operations.
 All photography or filming is at the discretion of the Library’s Communications & Creative Services Office.
 Library staff who are approached for permission to photograph or film at their location should call the Communications Manager at 412-578-2458.

 The Library’s Communications & Creative Services staff will consider reasonable requests for journalistic, news-related, non-commercial shooting, but reserves the right to deny permission for any reason.
 Requests to film or photograph news-related projects should be directed to the Communications Manager at 412.578.2458 or email@example.com.
 Advanced notification is not required for news-related photography.

 Library Photography or Filming:

 Occasionally Carnegie Library of Pittsburgh staff may elect to photograph or film Library programs and/or events.
 The Library reserves the right to include these images in brochures, flyers, web pages, news releases or other promotional materials, as well as make them available to media outlets and event participants.
-When names or images are used by the Library for publicity or other Library-related uses, the Library obtains customer permission or allows customers to “opt out” of having their image taken.
-See CLP Policy #CCS-5, Use of Names and Images.
+When names or images are used by the Library for publicity or other Library-related uses, the Library obtains customer permission or allows patrons to “opt out” of having their image taken.
+Photography of copyrighted material must comply with copyright law.